pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 .. class:: abstract

    ``scikit-image`` is an image processing library that implements algorithms and utilities for use in research, education and industry applications.
 It is released under the liberal Modified BSD open source license, provides a well-documented API in the Python programming language, and is developed by an active, international team of collaborators.
-In this chapter we highlight the advantages of open source to achieve the goals of  the scikit-image library, and we showcase several real-world image processing applications that use scikit-image.
+In this chapter we highlight the advantages of open source to achieve the goals of the ``scikit-image library``, and we showcase several real-world image processing applications that use ``scikit-image``.
 More information can be found on the project homepage, http://scikit-image.org.

 .. class:: keywords